zeeshanmcp12/gcp/gcp-ace-notes.md

   - Multiple machines
   - Can be used programmatically

+#### Labels and Tags

+Labels can be used as queryable annotations for resources, but can't be used to set conditions on policies.
+Tags provide a way to conditionally allow or deny policies based on whether a resource has a specific tag.

 #### Set of commands to initialize, authorize, and setup

 - gcloud init